 - 2 cups (384g) granulated sugar

-- 1¾ cups (222g) all-purpose flour (I have made with this gluten-free flour blend with outstanding results*)
+- 1¾ cups (222g) all-purpose flour (I’ve used this gluten-free flour blend and the brands listed in the recipe notes with outstanding results*)

 - ¾ cups (60g) Hershey’s cocoa (regular, not Dutched)